 Despite Barbera d’Alba enjoying a better reputation than its neighbour in the eyes of many wine drinkers, showing more elegance and less acidity, winemakers from the Asti region, are making outstanding Barbera D’Asti wines, mainly Superiore and Nizza DOCG, until recently part of the Barbera D’Asti DOCG appellation and now appellations on their own with the aim of changing the Barbera D’Asti reputation.

-The Bellone grape is a versatile white variety indigenous to the Lazio region of Italy, notably cultivated in the provinces of Rome and Latina.
-This ancient grape, known also as Cacchione, boasts a rich history, with mentions by Pliny as "grapes pantastica" during Roman times.
-Today, Bellone is a key component in numerous Lazio wine denominations, particularly in the renowned Castelli Romani area.
+Bellone is a versatile and ancient white grape variety indigenous to the Lazio region, primarily cultivated in the provinces of Rome and Latina.
+Also known by its historical synonym Cacchione, Bellone boasts a deep-rooted heritage, with references dating back to Roman times - notably mentioned by Pliny the Elder, who praised it as one of the "grapes pantastica."
+Today, it remains a vital component of numerous Lazio DOC and IGT wines, especially those from the esteemed Castelli Romani area.

 The Bervedino is a white grape variety grown in the eastern part of the Colli Piacentini, where it is known under the name of Berverdino.
 The name probably comes from the amber color that the grapes take in sunlight.
 In recent years the cultivation has been drastically restricted to the neighboring areas of the Arda Valley (in the province of Piacenza).
 It is listed in the National Register of Vine Variety and it is annotated in the list of recommended varieties in the province of Piacenza.